Jengamon/Disandria/README.md

   This is due to the algorithim it uses to calculate where to render the tiles.
 * Maps *must* be orthagonal.
   I've never used an isometric map.
 I don't know if my renderer can handle isometric maps, but try at your own downfall...
-* Maps *must* be in a folder with the *exact* filename of the map.
+* Maps *must* be in a folder with the *exact* filename of the map (without the .tmx).
-  This is so the engine can find them, and so that when I add scripting, everything is all in the same folder, and everything won't be mixed with each other.
+  This is so the engine can find them, and as I add scripting, everything is all in the same folder, and everything won't be mixed with each other.
+* Also, the map file must have the extension .tmx.
+This is the default extension for Tiled **TMX** maps, so...

 ### Sound-related